rackerlabs/design-system/_component_design/radio-buttons.md

 layout: component
 category: Components
 usage: >
-  A radio button is a graphical control element that allows the user to choose only one of a predefined set of mutually exclusive options.
+  A radio button is a user interface (UI) element that allows the user to choose only one of a predefined set of mutually exclusive options.

   radio groups—collections of radio buttons describing a set of related options.